bloomberg/chromium.bb/src/docs/threading_and_tasks.md

 ## Using Sequences Instead of Locks

 Usage of locks is discouraged in Chrome.
 Sequences inherently provide thread-safety.
 Prefer classes that are always accessed from the same sequence to managing your own thread-safety with locks.

+**Thread-safe but not thread-affine; how so?** Tasks posted to the same sequence will run in sequential order.
+After a sequenced task completes, the next task may be picked up by a different worker thread, but that task is guaranteed to see any side-effects caused by the previous one(s) on its sequence.

 ```cpp
 class A {